1 South African Tank Regiment: Role

+In the draft South African Army Vision 2020 force design, the 2007 organograms published with Leon Engelbrecht's unpublished manuscript A Guide to the SANDF chart 1 SA Tank Regiment as a tank regiment in the Armoured Brigade (Free State) of the Mechanised Division (headquarters Wallmansthal), alongside a paired reserve tank regiment (Pretoria Regiment / Regiment President Steyn), 1 SSB as the brigade armoured-car regiment, and 1 SAI as mechanised infantry.

 Equipment and Operations

 The unit trains jointly with the reserve force units to enhance the ‘one force’ concept, because the reserve force is the expansionary capability of the SANDF in times of national defence.
 There is however only a small percentage of active reserves, because training call-ups are limited, due to budgetary constraints.